Dataherald/dataherald/apps/ai/server/README.md

 ```
 docker network create backendnetwork
 ```
->If you are running k2-core locally on docker, you can find container's IP by running this command:
+>If you are running ai-engine locally on docker, you can find container's IP by running this command:
 ```
 docker inspect <container_id> | grep IPAddress
 ```